fxcoudert/julia/doc/src/manual/calling-c-and-fortran-code.md

 This example first allocates an array of bytes.
 It then calls the C library function `gethostname` to populate the array with the hostname.
-Finally, it takes a pointer to the hostname buffer, and converts the pointer to a Julia string, assuming that it is a NUL-terminated C string.
+Finally, it takes a pointer to the hostname buffer, and converts the pointer to a Julia string, assuming that it is a null-terminated C string.

 It is common for C libraries to use this pattern of requiring the caller to allocate memory to be passed to the callee and populated.
 Allocation of memory from Julia like this is generally accomplished by creating an uninitialized array and passing a pointer to its data to the C function.
-This is why we don't use the `Cstring` type here: as the array is uninitialized, it could contain NUL bytes.
-Converting to a `Cstring` as part of the [`ccall`](@ref) checks for contained NUL bytes and could therefore throw a conversion error.
+This is why we don't use the `Cstring` type here: as the array is uninitialized, it could contain null bytes.
+Converting to a `Cstring` as part of the `@ccall` checks for contained null bytes and could therefore throw a conversion error.

 Dereferencing `pointer(hostname)` with `unsafe_string` is an unsafe operation as it requires access to